mikerochip/unity-websocket/README.md

    * Other platforms use the built-in `System.Net.WebSockets`

 # Install

-*Requires Unity 2019.1 with .NET 4.x Runtime or higher*

 See official instructions for how to [Install a Package from a Git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html)